Starting a Medicinal Herb Garden

 Herbs are often the easiest plants to grow.
 They do well in most soil types and adapt easily.
 Medicinal herbs appreciate a garden bed enriched with aged compost.
 If your soil is heavy clay, like mine, dig in a little bit of sand to help with drainage.
 Most herbs do not like wet feet.
 Greensand works well for loosing heavy soil.

 Herbs may have a dedicated place in the garden.
-I have different locations for perennial and annual herbs, culinary herbs, many of which are annuals, and medicinal herbs.
+I have different locations for my perennial and annual herbs.
+I have a dedicated area for culinary herbs, many of which are annuals, on the back porch near the kitchen.
+The great thing about herbs is they can be grown in-ground, raised beds or containers.

 Putting herbs in a flower garden also makes a good atheistic sense.
-Many such as echinacea are a beautiful flower and are beneficial to pollinating insects.
+Especially if you are in an urban area and want to utilize your front yard.
+Many such as echinacea have beautiful flowers and are beneficial to pollinating insects.

 For the sake of simplicity, I am going to help you plan a dedicated medicinal herb bed that focuses on some of the most common and easy to grow medicinal herbs.
 The plants I recommend look beautiful, will attract pollinators, and will provide you with many ingredients for natural remedies.
 They are also easy to grow.